exercism/v3/languages/python/concepts/enums/about.md

 #=> 1
 ```

-When you assign the same value to 2 members in an enum, the latter assigned member will be an alias to the formed one.
+When assigning the same value to two members in an enum, the latter assigned member will be an alias to the formed one.
+It is not allowed to use the same name for two members of an enum.

 ```python
 class Color(Enum):